 Swimsuits are strictly verboten (except the pool, and even there many go FKK) as they are seen as a holder of a bacteria.
 If you are going to the German sauna you are going to be naked.

 A small towel must be taken with you to sit or lie on.
 Another towel should be used for drying off.
 If you don't bring a towel, rent one.
 There will be sweat, but there is no reason to sit in someone's puddle.

 Basic Sauna Gear:

 - Bottle of water

 First thing is first, decide on your spa.
 Most work by electronic bracelet that allows for food purchase, services, etc. without having to dip back into your locker.

 "Dress" in your robe and sandals or just walk around in the buff like the German pros.
-Outside the sauna door, a hanging rack is waiting for your robe or drying towel and many people also leave their sandals.
-Open the door quickly and walk into a steamy room of nude Germans.
+Outside the sauna door, a hanging rack is waiting for your robe or drying towel with a space for your sandals.
+Open the door quickly and close it to keep the temps inside spicy hot.
 This is no beauty contest so there is no reason to feel embarrassed, especially as the steam helps to hide any flushed cheeks.

 Find an open spot - don't be shy! - and set out your towel.
 This isn't just to protect you, it also prevents the oils on your skin from damaging the wood.
 An alternative are steam saunas where you may sit on a mat or wash off your place upon leaving with a hose.

 Aufguss, or infusions, are the scented oils used in the saunas.
 They are periodically added at specific times listed on the schedule and experienced sauna-goers make sure to catch their favorite.
 The Aufguss is announced with the ringing of a bell and a Saunameister enters, explaining what will happen.
 They spread the heat and infusion with the flapping of a towel which can be quite intense.
 This small ceremony should not be interrupted so if you miss the start, you will need to wait for the next session.